maybleMyers/H1111/README.md

 I have tested the 14B i2v and t2v models so far to be working

 ## changlog
+5/5/2025
+    Include an experimental hunyuan to framepack convert lora option in the convert lora tab.
 5/3/2025
     Add support for framepack F1! download from https://huggingface.co/maybleMyers/wan_files_for_h1111/blob/main/FramePack_F1_I2V_HY_20250503.safetensors  put it in your hunyuan folder.
 You might need to reinstall reqs "pip install -r requirements.txt"
     Add support for Wan2.1 i2v-14B-FC-1.1.
 It is a fun control model and is very good.
 Use it in the WanX-i2v tab and make sure to select the task i2v-14B-FC-1.1 at the bottom of the page.
 Download the weights from https://huggingface.co/maybleMyers/wan_files_for_h1111